-Every year, two or three Cal Grant (more information on Cal Grant background and latest news) award recipients from USD accompany me to Sacramento to help advocate for continued funding for this proven efficient and successful program.
+Every year, two or three Cal Grant award recipients from USD accompany me to Sacramento to help advocate for continued funding for this proven efficient and successful program.
 There are 75 nonprofit members of the Association of Independent California Colleges and Universities (AICCU), which organizes the day, and most institutions try to send at least one student or administrator to represent their campus and convey a personal story to legislators and their staff.

 This year, Ce’sjonnae (CJ) Taylor and Tarez Lemmons represented USD’s 514 current and future Cal Grant students.
 Both “CJ” and Tarez are juniors, attending USD with the assistance of Cal Grants and other financial awards or loans.
 The first in their respective families to attend a traditional, four-year college, both students have younger siblings at home anxious to follow them as future Toreros.

 As the president and vice president, respectively, of the USD Black Student Union, CJ and Tarez willingly gave up a day of their Spring Break to travel to Sacramento to lobby for fellow students.

 During our day at the Capitol, we began with a briefing by AICCU for students to provide them with additional history and statistics on the Cal Grant program.
 Assemblywoman Susan Bonilla, a Cal Grant recipient herself who has championed several pieces of legislation to support or standardize the program, gave a compassionate and motivating welcome to students.
 Bonilla is also the author of Assembly Bill 1318, which hopes to establish a statutory formula to increase the current Cal Grant award for students attending private colleges accredited by Western Association of Schools and Colleges (WASC) and create an institutional aid threshold which must be met for institutional eligibility for the Cal Grant program.